-ETS Results:

-We continue to evaluate if the ETS exam in computer science is the best measure or ability for computer information systems/information systems students.
+Conclusions Drawn from Data: ETS Results: We continue to evaluate if the ETS exam in computer science is the best measure or ability for computer information systems/information systems students.
 We are considering moving to the Peregrine exam in Business for these students since our newly adopted IS curriculum has a larger business component and Peregrine will work with us to design IS questions.

-Peregrine Results:

-The students met the benchmark in 2018, the year that we tested the first round of questions that were designed.
+Peregrine Results: The students met the benchmark in 2018, the year that we tested the first round of questions that were designed.
 There were no information systems students in senior seminar in 2019 so we have not revalidated the questions.
-Because of COVID-19 it was not possible to run the second pilot test of the questions in March/April 2020.
-We hope to do that in Spring 2021.
+Because of COVID-19 it was not possible to run the second pilot test of the questions in March/April 2020 and we encountered similar problems in the Spring of 2021.
+We hope to run our second pilot in the Spring of 2022.

-Internship Supervisor Survey:

-We have just begun using this survey, but the preliminary results indicate that that the supervisors believe that our student interns are well prepared.
-We have had some challenges getting supervisors to respond to the survey, we need to look at the instrument and see if we can simplify it.
+Internship Supervisor Survey: We have just begun using this survey, but the preliminary results indicate that that the supervisors believe that our student interns are well prepared.
+We have had some challenges getting supervisors to respond to the survey, we need to look at the instrument and see if we can simplify it and that is on the list of department assessment tasks for Fall 2021.

-Alumni Survey:

-The program met the benchmark for those who went to graduate schools but missed the benchmark for those who went into industry.
+Alumni Survey: The program met the benchmark for those who went to graduate schools but missed the benchmark for those who went into industry.
 The majority of these students earned their degree before the Information Systems curriculum was significantly changed to include a more cohesive set of business coursework.
 It is expected that those changes will be reflected in an improvement in the next round of survey data.

-ETS Results:

-We have made curricular changes in the last few years to update our department coursework to align with new standards from the Association of Computing Machinery as well as to respond to assessment data.
-As part of this process we did a compute overhaul in the curriculum in this area.
-Starting in 2015-16 we will be launching a newer IS curriculum in partnership with the School of Business.
-This will increase the amount of business course work completed by these majors.
-We will need to evaluate if the CS MFT test is reasonable to use or our IS majors, or if the MFT in business is more suitable, or if we should use a different measure.
+Changes to be Made Based on Data: ETS Results: We have made curricular changes in the last few years to update our department coursework to align with new standards from the Association of Computing Machinery as well as to respond to assessment data.
+As part of this process we did a complete overhaul in the curriculum in this area.
+In 2015-16 we launched an updated IS curriculum in partnership with the School of Business.
+This increased the amount of business course work completed by these students.
+We determined that the ETS in CS and the ETS MFT in Business were not well suited for assessing these students.
+We have moved to using an evaluation from Peregrine, however we are having to work with them to design the questions.
+We are in the midst of that process.
 See our APC proposals for the specific descriptions of curricular changes made.

-Survey:

-We expect to see changes in alumni survey results due to the significant changes made in the Information Systems curriculum.
+Survey: We expect to see changes in alumni survey results due to the significant changes made in the Information Systems curriculum.
 We need to modify this survey so that it is quicker and easier for internship supervisors to give us feedback.

-Rubric:

-ETS: The ETS provides the data.
+Rubric: ETS: The ETS provides the data.

 Peregrine: We are currently developing questions for Peregrine so scoring the exam by hand.
+Once we complete a few years of pilot testing, Peregrine plans on using our information to build an online test that is part of their testing suite.

-Internship Supervisor Evaluation:

-This is a survey instrument so there is no rubric.
+Internship Supervisor Evaluation: This is a survey instrument so there is no rubric.